dariocharles/gym_project/README.md

     - I choice rounded corners to give the website a warm feel.

 ### Wireframe
-    I didn't have a clear image of starting this site beforehand because of my inexperience in design ideas.
-So I decided to opt out of wireframes and focus on exploring what was possible.
-For future website I will use wireframes as a tool for design when it is clear in my head of what I am designing, rather then the focus of this site which was how to use the technologies.
+I decided to begin working without wireframes.
+My focus was exploring what was possible with these technologies and what I can do with them.

 ## Features
    - Responsive on all device sizes
    - Interactive elements